Ever fancy getting up close to a Great White?

-This is an ideal opportunity for volunteers to partake in Shark and marine research.
+This is an ideal opportunity for volunteers to partake in learning about shark and marine research.
 The project wants to be able to deliver an opportunity for the volunteers to experience the industry and also tourism in order to get a better knowledge of South Africa and its culture while working with these majestic animals.

 Activities and schedule

 On the white shark dive boat that will often do two trips per day, you will work with the tourists, assisting the crew with baits, chum, cage, dive gear and cleaning.
-You will be gaining very good boat and team experience and will be recording and logging the data.
-On the whale boat, you will be assisting the tourists but your main task will be data collection and observations.
+You will be gaining very good boat and team experience and will be recording and logging the data (if this is your interest please discuss with the Marine Biologist on your boat trip).
+On the whale boat (this is seasonal from July to December.
+Please inform your coordinator if you have an interest in joining in on one of the whale trips), you will be assisting the tourists but your main task will be data collection and observations.
 You will be looking out for any bite marks on seals, birds and dolphins.
 You will also be looking out for entangled animals.

 The boats often do one to four trips per day depending on the season and you will be rotated accordingly.
 The project is weather dependant so it will be almost impossible to maintain a strict schedule.
 You will need to be flexible and go with the flow.

 During the education part of the project you will be learning about the following;